| |

 1984 – 6th May opened by John Meier MP, Member for Goyder - The

-Barossa Valley is holds the plaque which commemorates the opening of the
+the Barossa Valley is holds the plaque which commemorates the opening

-$5 each towards purchasing the Gold Bunny Rose bushes, Julie Jackson of
+donated $5 each towards purchasing the Gold Bunny Rose bushes, Julie

-Gawler River Roses donated the remaining roses that were planted, the
+Jackson of Gawler River Roses donated the remaining roses that were

-tall red rose is called Dublin Bay. - - Information Board updated
+planted, the tall red rose is called Dublin Bay. - - Information Board

 2001 - The time capsule was buried on the 7th October 2001 to commemorate